alf-tool/alf-doc/doc/blog/2014-12-12-context-aware-database-viewpoints.md

 * Supports namespacing,
 * Supports parameterized queries,
-* Supports parameter values to be implicitely obtained from the context
+* Supports parameter values to be implicitly obtained from the context

 Demonstrating the feature on try-alf is a bit tricky: Alf relies on Ruby modules for creating contextes cleanly and modules are not allowed here for security reasons.
 In essence, however, the feature works as follows: